xzel23/utility/README.md

 ### 12.0.0

 - BREAKING: ArgumentsParser has been split into ArgumentsParserBuilder and ArgumentsParser; see unit tests for examples
-- BREAKING: RichText.trim() now works the same as String.trim(), i. e. only considers character codes less than or equal to ' ' as whitespace.
+- BREAKING: RichText.trim() now works the same as String.trim(), i.e. only considers character codes less than or equal to ' ' as whitespace.
 Use RichText.strip() to remove all whitespace.
 - BREAKING: OpenMode.includes() has been renamed to isIncluded()
 - BREAKING: removed Pair.toMap() static methods.
 Use Map.ofEntries() instead.